 In addition, preclinical studies show that LMB-100 may be synergistic with chemotherapy treatments such as paclitaxel due to their complementary mechanisms of action (Pastan et al 2014).
 While paclitaxel acts on tubulin or microtubules, the pseudomonas derived exotoxin in LMB-100 arrests protein synthesis inducing apoptosis.

-Under a Cooperative Research and Development Agreement, Selecta and NCI demonstrated that the co-administration of SVP-Rapamycin and LMB-100 prevented the formation of ADAs (anti-drug antibodies), enabled extended treatment with LMB-100 and, therefore, enhanced its anti-tumor activity in preclinical models.
-Selecta and NCI are now discussing potential paths to expand the LMB-100 clinical program to determine if patients with serious and aggressive forms of pancreatic cancer and mesothelioma might benefit from cycles of an LMB-100 and SVP-Rapamycin combination treatment.
+Under a Cooperative Research and Development Agreement, Selecta and NCI demonstrated that the co-administration of SVP-Rapamycin and LMB-100 prevented the formation of ADAs (anti-drug antibodies), enabled extended treatment and, therefore, enhanced its anti-tumor activity in preclinical models.
+Selecta and NCI are now discussing potential clinical paths to determine if patients with serious and aggressive forms of pancreatic cancer and mesothelioma might benefit from cycles of an SEL-403.

 About Pancreatic Cancer and Mesothelioma

 Pancreatic cancer is among the most commonly diagnosed cancers and it is one of the few that is increasing in incidence and mortality.
 This type of cancer almost always expresses mesothelin and has been linked to smoking, obesity and diabetes.
 For the year 2016, the National Cancer Institute (NCI) estimates that more than 53,000 new U.S. cases of pancreatic cancer were reported and that there were nearly 42,000 deaths in the U.S. from this disease, making it one of the most deadly cancers.
 The prognosis for pancreatic cancer is very poor, with approximately five percent of patients surviving five or more years following diagnosis.